Mubtasim47/Compiler-Lab-Codes/README.md

 # Compiler Lab Codes

 This repository can be helpful if someone is trying to solve compiler design programs.
-Here all the code is written in C. Programs implemented here are:
+Here all the codes are written in C. Programs implemented here are:

 <ul>
   <li>Program to remove space from a source code.</li>